Linaro/website/README.md

 ### Adding Connect Events

 Connect events are added through the _data/connects.yml data file.
 Simply copy and existing entry in this file and add the new Connect event.
-Make sure to update the date specified in the entry as this is what is used to make sure the events are listed in the correct order (most recent first).
+Make sure to update the date which is specified in the entry as this is what is used to make sure the events are listed in the correct order (most recent first).

 ```yaml